chipchilders/migrate2cs/README_VMWARE.md

 Using the migration UI
 ----------------------
 - Navigate to: http://MIGRATION_MACHINE_IP:8787
-- On load, it will discover both the VMware and CloudStack enironments, so it may take some time to load.
+- On load, it will discover both the VMware and CloudPlatform enironments, so it may take some time to load.
-- When the page loads, the CloudStack details will be available in the dropdowns and the VMware VMs will be listed below.
+- When the page loads, the CloudPlatform details will be available in the dropdowns and the VMware VMs will be listed below.
 - You can click on the VM name to expand it and get more detail.
-- To apply a specific CloudStack configuration to a group of VMs, select the VMs and the CloudStack details from the dropdowns and click on the 'Apply to Selected VMs' button.
+- To apply a specific CloudPlatform configuration to a group of VMs, select the VMs and the CloudPlatform details from the dropdowns and click on the 'Apply to Selected VMs' button.
-- You can now see the CloudStack details in the expanded view of the VMs.
+- You can now see the CloudPlatform details in the expanded view of the VMs.
-- To begin the migration, make sure there is CloudStack details applied to all selected VMs and then click on 'Migrate Selected VMs'.
+- To begin the migration, make sure there is CloudPlatform details applied to all selected VMs and then click on 'Migrate Selected VMs'.
 - The 'Select and Migrate VMs' section will collapse and the 'Migration Progress' section will open up.
 - The textarea in this section will update with the migration progress.
 - Under the textarea is a list of logs from previous migrations which can be downloaded.
 - The 'Recent Logs' section is not updated after each run.
 In order to get an updated list, you need to reload the page.
 - Clicking on a link in the 'Recent Logs' section will start downloading that log.
+- The tool currently only supports VMs with SCSI controllers.
+- The tool currently supports VMs with multiple disks (root disk and data disks).